 When it comes to raising chickens, the experts and staff at our stores can help with advice ranging from feed to feeders.
-There are a lot of different breeds and varieties to choose from for your flock and the staff can answer questions about which are best for laying or meat.
+There are many different breeds and varieties to choose from for your flock, and the staff can answer questions about which are best for laying or meat.
 Chickens are also like potato chips!
 You’re going to want more as time goes on.
 For example, Orpington’s are sturdy birds and productive layers.
 According to Farm Sanctuary, these facts will be interesting for every chicken keeper.

 What you need when raising chickens

 Our stores carry a variety of feed options from Scratch & Peck.
-They offer certified organic chicken feed for whichever variety of bird you have – from layers to baby chicks.
-There are also different veggies and fruit you can give your birds from your own kitchen!
-Like watermelon and broccoli.
+They offer certified organic chicken feed for various birds you have – from layers to baby chicks.
+There are also different veggies and fruit you can give your birds from your kitchen!
+Try watermelon and broccoli.

 - Herbs: You can also give your birds herbs!
 They can be scattered all over the coop and added to nesting boxes.

 - Feed storage: You’ll need metal tins for feed storage (you don’t want rats eating your feed), oyster shell as a calcium supplement, and grit.

 - Grit: Chickens pick up grit while foraging, which is kept for a while in the gizzard to perform this grinding process.

 - Fermented Feed: Fermented feed has increased Vitamins B, C, and K. It also has increased protein which can help with egg production.
 Our staff can advise you further on these steps.